HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/external_dam_database.md

 - Changing user credentials using the Helm chart will not automatically update the external database.
 You must perform these updates manually in your external database instance.
 - The option to use the same credentials for both `dbUser` and `damUser` is only applicable to new deployments.

+## Rollback options

+If you encounter issues after configuring the Digital Asset Management (DAM) to use an external database, you can revert to the internal PostgreSQL persistence by following these steps:

+1.  **Revert Custom Values YAML:**

+      * Open your custom values YAML file for editing.
+      * Set the `persistence` field under `applications` back to `true` to re-enable the internal persistence and persistence pool nodes.
+      * Set `configuration.persistence.host` to empty.
+      * Set `configuration.persistence.databaseName` to `dxmediadb`
+      * Set the `configuration.persistence.ssl` to false.

+2.  **Restore Internal Database:**

+      Restore the database dump that you created in [Step 2 of Configuring DAM to use the external database](#configuring-dam-to-use-the-external-database) back into the internal PostgreSQL instance, especially if any data was written during the brief period the external database was active.
+If not, ignore this step.
+Refer [Restore persistence](../../digital_assets/dam_backup_restore_image.md#restore-persistence) on how to import the database.

+3.  **Security changes:**

+      If credentials have been updated for external database, ensure they are reverted back.
+Refer [security configuration](../../../deployment/install/container/helm_deployment/preparation/optional_tasks/optional_configure_credentials.md#adjusting-default-credentials)

+      Delete the secret

+    ```bash
+        kubectl -n <namespace> delete secret custom-db-ssl-cert
+    ```

+3.  **Perform Helm Upgrade:**

+     Perform a Helm upgrade using the following command:

+    ```bash
+        helm upgrade <release-name> <chart-path> -f <values-file>
+    ```